-Philly Fed Business Outlook:
+Philly Fed Business Outlook: Contraction in February,

 Note from Doug: Having lived for two wonderful years in Paoli, PA, a suburb west of Philadelphia just south of Valley Forge, I have a special interest in this regional indicator.
 But, more importantly, it gives a generally reliable clue as to direction of the broader Chicago Fed's National Activity Index.

 The Philly Fed's Business Outlook Survey is a monthly report for the Third Federal Reserve District, covers eastern Pennsylvania, southern New Jersey, and Delaware.
-The latest gauge of General Activity came in at 6.5, down from the previous month's 19.8.
-The 3-month moving average came in at 16.2, down from 17.1 last month.
+The latest gauge of General Activity came in at -6.3, a sharp decline from the previous month's 9.4.
+The 3-month moving average came in at 3.2, down from 8.3 last month.
 Since this is a diffusion index, negative readings indicate contraction, positive ones indicate expansion.
-Today's six-month outlook at 45.8 is a marked decline from last month's 60.8.
-Here are the introduction and summary sections from the Business Outlook Survey released today:
+However, today's six-month outlook at 40.2 is an increase from last month's 34.4.

-Today's 6.5 came in below the 15.0 forecast at Investing.com.
+Today's -6.3 came in well below the 8.0 forecast at Investing.com.

 The next chart is an overlay starting in 2000 of the General Activity Index and the Future General Activity Index — the outlook six months ahead.